wp-plugins/gwolle-gb/readme.txt

 = How do I localize a plugin? =

-A good start to learn about localization and WP plugins is the guide "[Localizing a WordPress plugin using poEdit] (http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/)" and also the WordPress documentation.
+A good start to learn about localization and WP plugins is the guide "Localizing a WordPress plugin using poEdit" (http://weblogtoolscollection.com/archives/2007/08/27/localizing-a-wordpress-plugin-using-poedit/) and also the WordPress documentation.

 == Licence ==